Onewe: 2015–2016: Formation and debut

 Formed in May 2015, M.A.S 0094 was an independent group that performed and covered well-known songs in public with all profits going to charity for comfort women victims.
-The proceeds of their first digital single, "Butterfly, Find a Flower", released on August 13, 2015, also went towards charity.
+The proceeds of their first single, "Butterfly, Find a Flower", released on August 13, 2015, also went towards charity.

 M.A.S 0094 released their first EP, Feeling Good Day, on March 25, 2016.
-The EP contains six tracks, including the lead single "Feeling Good" and their digital single "Butterfly, Find a Flower" that was previously released.
+The EP contains six tracks, including the lead single "Feeling Good" and their single "Butterfly, Find a Flower" that was previously released.

 They officially debuted on August 2 with their song "After 15 Seconds" which was performed on the music program The Show.

 In November, the band held a performance called "Masland".
 They also released the single "Starlight".

 On December 30, M.A.S 0094 performed as a session band for Mamamoo's performance during the 2016 KBS Song Festival.
 On December 31, they were the only Korean act to participate and were the finale performance in the Hello Starlight Forest New Year's Eve Concert held at Changsha, China.

 2017–2018: Make Some Noise, survival show and rebrand as Onewe

 On January 6, 2017, the band released their second EP Make Some Noise.
 The EP contains six tracks, including the lead single "Make Some Noise" and "Starlight".
 In February, they held a concert in celebration of 200 days since their debut.

 In April, the band signed a contract with RBW, moving from Modern Music to RBW and shortening their name to MAS.
 Also that month, Dongmyeong represented RBW in the reality television series Produce 101 Season 2.
 Dongmyeong later was eliminated in 68th place during episode 5.

 MAS participated in the reality television series The Unit during October.
-In the 7th episode, Harin (52nd), Yonghoon (58th), Cya (59th) and Kanghyun (61st) were eliminated.
+In the 7th episode, Harin (52nd), Yonghoon (58th), Giuk (59th) and Kanghyun (61st) were eliminated.
 Dongmyeong made it to the finale where he was later eliminated (16th).

 In December, MAS joined the RBW debut project RBW Trainee Real Life – We Will Debut along with pre-debut team RBW Boyz (now Oneus).
 They later held a concert for the project's second season entitled We Will Debut Chapter 2 – Special Party in the same month.

 In June 2018, RBW revealed that MAS would re-debut under the name "Onewe".
 In September, they released a pre-debut single and music video for "Last Song" along with their labelmate Oneus.
-On December 23, they held a Christmas concert entitled "Studio We : Live #1".
+On December 23, they held a Christmas concert entitled Studio We: Live #1.